Dewil Valley: Burials

-A total of 32 burials in various phases have been discovered and recorded from this site.
+More than 32 burials in various phases have been discovered and recorded from this site.
 Most burials at the oldest phase have been found to have bivalve shell beddings under the buried individuals (UP-ASP, 2008).
-Only two burials were found with associated material culture—the first one, with a metal point, and an infant with an Indo-Pacific beaded bracelet.
+Burials were also found with associated metal objects, and Indo-Pacific beads.
 The recovered remains point to its community having early and long-time burial traditions, as well as possibilities of jar burials (from sherds found).
-There is an evident practice of cremation of remains, as both human and animal remains with evidences of burning were found a pit, making this the only evident "cremation cemetery" of this age, so far.
+There is an evident practice of cremation of remains, as both human and animal remains with evidence of burning were found in a group of pits/distintegrated containers like baskets, making this the only evident "cremation cemetery" of this age, so far.
 An evidence of a complex burial ritual was also discovered.
 The ritual involves an elaborate process of defleshing and disarticulation of bones, crushing of (large) bones, and lastly, cremation and burial.
 As the remains were also found to be tightly concentrated and compact, it was suggested that it might have been placed in a container that decomposed later on.
 The found remains were suggested to be of a young adult to middle adult female, dated 9000–9400 years old.
-Currently, this is the best documented burial of this kind in Southeast Asia, and this is the second archaeological burial in the Philippines.
+Currently, this is the earliest-dated and best documented burial group of this kind in Southeast Asia.